AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-12-javascript-promise-tricks.md

 Promises are pretty neat—once you get over the initial fear of using and understanding them, you'll find yourself discovering new patterns and possibilities in JavaScript.
 I hope you found this tutorial helpful!

-{% include unsplashAttribution.md name: "Amanda Mocci", username: "amandamocci", photo_id: "Zyp3t67rrP4" %}
+{% include unsplashAttribution.md name: "Amanda Mocci", username: "amandamocci", photoId: "Zyp3t67rrP4" %}